 S1 = Student (“xyz”)

 Q69.
-How do we create an empty class in Python?
+How do we create an empty class?

 Ans.
-An empty class in Python is the blank class that does not have any code defined within its block.
+An empty class is a blank class that does not have any code defined within its block.
 We can create an empty class using the pass keyword.

 print (“Name = “,obj.name)